 Whether it is a medical condition that is keeping you awake or personal obligations, the effects of sleep deprivation vary and can lead to irritability, anxiety, fatigue, loss of concentration, or more serious conditions like high blood pressure, cardiovascular disease, and stroke.

-To help you determine if you are suffering from a sleep disorder, our expert staff at Marlette Regional Hospital’s sleep lab can perform a variety of sleep tests.
+To help you determine if you are suffering from a sleep disorder, our expert staff at Marlette Regional Hospital’s Sleep Lab can perform a variety of sleep tests for adults ages 16 and older.

 Available Testing Services